Motivation crowding theory: Applications

 People have proposed using the insights of motivational crowding theory to change reward structures at work, in schools, for government policies, non-profits, and at home.
 The basic phenomenon of incentives undermining motivation, effort, and output has been demonstrated in populations of children, college students, adults, and workers, both in the lab and in the field.
 Crowding out has been shown to occur in teacher performance-based pay, temporary workers' effort in commission-based pay structures, charitable giving, and student scholastic performance.
 The collection of this evidence has led some economists to call for rethinking how governments and charitable organizations that rely on volunteers use incentives and pay-for-performance schemes.
+However, not all workplace incentives show evidence of crowding out.
+In a randomized field experiment at a technology company, rewards for approved employee suggestions increased idea quality and participation, with no evidence that intrinsic motivation was crowded out.